Anne Watanabe

-Anne Watanabe (渡辺 杏, Watanabe An) is a Japanese fashion model, actress, and singer.
-She is the daughter of film actor Ken Watanabe and his first wife Yumiko.
+Anne Watanabe (渡辺 杏, Watanabe An) is a Japanese fashion model, actress and singer, the daughter of film actor Ken Watanabe and his first wife Yumiko.
 In her modeling work, she is known by the mononym Anne.

 Career

 Watanabe's first high-profile modeling season was spring/summer 2007, in which she was featured in runway shows for Anna Sui, Diane von Furstenberg, Tommy Hilfiger, and Vivienne Tam, among others.
 She also walked for Baby Phat, Imitation of Christ, Karl Lagerfeld, Lacoste, Marc by Marc Jacobs, and Thakoon in subsequent seasons.

 Watanabe has been featured in print advertisements for Anna Sui and NARS Cosmetics.
-She was the main visual model for Sui's Secret Wish Magic Romance fragrancefor both print and video.
+She was the main visual model for Sui's Secret Wish Magic Romance fragrance for both print and video.

 Personal life

 In Japan, Watanabe is also a well-known reki-jo (history girl) -- a female history otaku.
 She can speak English and French to some extent.
+On 21 September 2023, she participated in the annual World Jigsaw Puzzle Championship.

+Marriage and family

-She married actor Masahiro Higashide on 1 January 2015.
+Watanabe married actor Masahiro Higashide on 1 January 2015.
 On 16 May 2016, Watanabe gave birth to twin daughters.
 On 7 November 2017, she gave birth to a son.

 On 23 January 2020, Shūkan Bunshun revealed that Watanabe's husband had been having an extramarital affair with actress Erika Karata since 2017, when Watanabe was pregnant with their third child, which was later confirmed by Higashide's agency.
 On 1 August 2020, Watanabe finalized her divorce with Higashide, promising that they would work together to take care of the children.